 Expert Legionella Risk Assessment Surveys

-Water Treatment Services is a leading water safety and environmental services company offering a comprehensive range of expert legionella risk assessment surveys, environmental hygiene and water safety management solutions for the control of Legionnaires’ disease and other waterborne pathogens in the workplace.
+Water Treatment Services is a leading environmental services specialist offering expert legionella risk assessment surveys, environmental hygiene and water safety management solutions for the control of Legionella bacteria and other waterborne pathogens in the workplace.

-Our specialist water safety solutions include expert Legionnaires’ assessments, in-field water sampling, laboratory water analysis (including legionella testing) and full support services to ensure the risks associated with Legionnaires’ disease are managed to meet the UK’s regulatory compliance standards including those set by the Health & Safety Executive in their Approved Code of Practice ACOP L8, HSG274 and Care Quality Commission (CQC) standards.
+Our specialist water safety solutions include expert legionella assessments, in-field water sampling, laboratory water analysis and full support services to ensure the risks associated with Legionnaires’ disease are managed to meet the UK’s regulatory compliance standards including those set by the Health & Safety Executive in their Approved Code of Practice ACOP L8, HSG274 and Care Quality Commission (CQC) standards.

-Our detailed water safety assessments are delivered by fully trained legionella risk assessors who can perform a detailed examination of all man-made water systems at your premises, together with a review of the risk management and control processes you have in place to manage the risks associated with Legionnaires’ disease through exposure to Legionella bacteria.
+Our detailed water safety assessments are delivered by fully trained risk assessors who can perform a detailed examination of all man-made water systems at your premises, together with a review of the risk management and control processes you have in place to manage the risks associated with Legionnaires’ disease through exposure to Legionella bacteria.

 Specialist legionella risk assessment solutions

 Our specialist water safety management and risk control solutions include:

 Full national UK coverage

 With offices in London serving the South and South East England, Manchester (North West), Birmingham (Midlands), Bristol (South East England and Wales), Leeds (North and North East) and Glasgow (Scotland), supported by regional teams of specially trained risk assessors, site service specialists and technical experts we can offer professional, cost effective Legionella risk assessments, water safety and ACOP L8 compliance solutions across the whole of the UK, Ireland and internationally.